AmpersandTarski/Ampersand/docs/tutorial/interfaces.md

 ![Example of a user interface](../assets/InterfaceLovellRaw.jpg)

-The specification of this user interface is given in the following service definition:
+The specification of this user interface is given in the following interface definition:

 ```
 INTERFACE Person : I[Person]